0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

 The types, as outlined by Vitalik, are as follows;

-- **Type-1** ZK-EVMs strive for full Ethereum-equivalence.
+- **Type 1** ZK-EVMs strive for full Ethereum-equivalence.
 These types do not change anything in the Ethereum stack except adding a zk-prover.
 They can therefore verify Ethereum and environments that are exactly like Ethereum.
 - **Type-2** ZK-EVMs aim at full EVM-equivalence instead of Ethereum-equivalence.
 These ZK-EVMs make some minor changes to the Ethereum stack with the exception of the Application layer.
 As a result, they are fully compatible with almost all Ethereum apps, and thus offer the same UX as with Ethereum.
 - **Type-2.5** ZK-EVMs endeavor for EVM-equivalence but make changes to gas costs.
 These ZK-EVMs achieve fast generation of proofs but introduces a few incompatibles.
 - **Type-3** ZK-EVMs seek to be EVM-equivalent but make a few minor changes to the Application layer.
 These type of ZK-EVMs achieve faster generation of proofs, and are not compatible with most Ethereum apps.